Analyzing plant-based meat & seafood sales

 The state of the sector

+We carefully track these evolving metrics as part of our ongoing work to develop the roadmap for a more sustainable, secure, and just protein supply.
 These metrics help reveal the industry’s progress toward achieving consumer adoption of plant-based meats at the scale needed to realize their real-world environmental, public health, and animal welfare advantages over their animal-based counterparts.
-To that end, GFI carefully tracks these evolving metrics as part of our ongoing work to develop the roadmap for a more sustainable, secure, and just protein supply.

 Positive signs in the market

-This analysis page will largely leverage U.S. retail sales data from SPINS commissioned by GFI and the Plant Based Foods Association to examine the latest trends in the plant-based meat and seafood category, frame the current state of the market, and explore what key opportunities lie ahead.
+This analysis page largely leverages U.S. retail sales data from SPINS to dive into the latest trends in the plant-based meat and seafood category, frame the current state of the market, and explore what key opportunities lie ahead.

 Overall sales performance